-Common equity (i.e., common stock, additional paid-in capital, and retained earnings) is the primary and most significant component of our capital structure.
-Common equity allows for the absorption of losses on an ongoing basis and for the conservation of resources during stress periods, as it provides RJF with discretion on the amount and timing of dividends and other distributions.
-Information about our common equity is included in our Q3 2022 Form 10-Q on the Condensed Consolidated Statements of Financial Condition and the Condensed Consolidated Statements of Changes in Shareholders' Equity and any additional relevant references provided in the Road Map on page 3 of this report.
+Common equity (i.e., common stock, additional paid-in capital, and retained earnings) is the primary component of our capital structure.
+Common equity allows for the absorption of losses on an ongoing basis and for the conservation of resources during stress periods, as it provides RJF with discretion on the amount and timing of dividends and other capital actions.
+Information about our common equity is included in our 2022 Form 10-K on the Consolidated Statements of Financial Condition, the Consolidated Statements of Changes in Shareholders' Equity, Note 20 - Shareholder's Equity and any additional relevant references provided in the Road Map on page 3 of this report.